lsst/pipelines_lsst_io/install/lsstsw.rst

 Building from branches
 ----------------------

-lsstsw's :command:`rebuild` enables you to clone and build development branches.
+lsstsw's :command:`rebuild` command enables you to clone and build development branches.

 To build ``lsst_distrb``, but use the Git branch ``my-feature`` when it's available in a package's repository: